slackhappy/yas207-airplay/README.md

 A slimmed down version of [wejn.org's airplay for the YAS-207 soundbar](https://wejn.org/2021/04/yas-207-bluetooth-protocol-reversed/) using just analog audio and IR commands.
 I also used [Gordon Turner's Raspberry Pi IR Transmitter](https://blog.gordonturner.com/2020/06/10/raspberry-pi-ir-transmitter/) as a reference.

+These instructions could easily be adapted to any other sound bar or receiver.
+The only thing specific to the YAS-207 are the `ir-ctl` codes.

 ## Hardware setup

 <img src="yas207_shairport_setup.jpg" width="400">